Summer Lightning: Plot summary

 Hugo Carmody, who became secretary to Lord Emsworth following the failure of The Hot Spot, the night club he ran with Ronnie Fish, is conducting a secret affair with Millicent Threepwood, Emsworth's niece.
 They hide this from Lady Constance, who is distracted with worries that the book of memoirs her brother Galahad is writing will bring shame to the family.

 Ronnie, meanwhile, is secretly engaged to Sue Brown, a chorus girl and an old friend of Hugo.
 When they run into Lady Constance in London one day, Ronnie introduces Sue as Myra Schoonmaker, an American heiress he and his mother Lady Julia recently met in Biarritz.

 Ronnie travels to Blandings, where Baxter has just returned, called in by Lady Constance to steal the memoirs.
 Hoping to get money out of Lord Emsworth, his trustee, Ronnie claims to love pigs, but his uncle has seen him bouncing a tennis ball on the Empress' back, and is enraged.
 Ronnie, inspired, steals the pig, planning to return it and earn his uncle's gratitude, roping in Beach to help; they hide her in a cottage in the woods.

 Hugo is sent to London to fetch a detective; the job is refused by Percy Pilbeam.
 Hugo takes Sue out dancing, but when Ronnie arrives at the club he sees Pilbeam, who admires Sue, sat at her table.
-Ronnie gets angry at Pilbeam, makes a scene, spends a night in jail, and in the morning snubs Sue, who he believes has betrayed him.
+Ronnie gets angry at Pilbeam, makes a scene, spends a night in jail, and in the morning snubs Sue, whom he believes has betrayed him.
 Millicent, feeling the same about Hugo, breaks off their engagement also.
 Meanwhile, Sir Gregory Parsloe-Parsloe, worrying about the memoirs, hires Pilbeam to retrieve them; Pilbeam agrees, realising he can use the pig-finding job to get into the castle.

 Sue heads to Blandings, posing as Myra Schoonmaker.
 Just after her arrival, Mortimer Mason, Sue's employer, visits Galahad in the library to discuss the memoirs.
 He recognizes Sue in the garden and talks about her, so Galahad learns her true identity, sharing the knowledge only with Sue.
 Percy Pilbeam arrives, recognises Sue, and tries to get her help in his memoir-stealing scheme.
 Baxter, meanwhile, has grown suspicious that the pig was stolen by Carmody as a means of insuring his job; he spots Beach heading off to feed the pig, and follows him, just as the storm breaks.